-COM 224 - Foundations of PR/Strategic Communication (3) (equivalent to COM 222)
+COM 224 - Foundations of PR/Strategic Communication (3)

 Prerequisite: COM 208 and sophomore standing.
 An introduction to the process of how organizations develop communication plans that enable them to present and promote their objectives to stakeholders.
 Emphasis is placed upon how brand and reputation messages maintain the identity of organizations.